JimiHFord/lagom/docs/manual/gettingstarted/GettingStartedSbt.md

 ## Running Lagom services

-Lagom includes a development environment that let you start all your services by simply typing `runAll` in the activator console.
+Lagom includes a development environment that lets you start all your services by simply typing `runAll` in the activator console.
 Open the terminal and `cd` to your Lagom project:

 ```console
 $ cd my-first-system